tryton/trytond/doc/models.rst

                                     'party', 'category', 'Categories')
   Party()

-Instantiating the class register the Model class in the framework.
+Instantiating the class registers the Model class in the framework.
-Later they will be instanciate once per database and stored in the Pool.
+Later the class will be instantiated once per database and stored in the Pool.
 Model instances are essentially accessors to records.

-Model properties defines meta-informations about the model, they are class attributes starting with and underscore.
+Model properties define meta-information of the model, they are class attributes starting with an underscore.
-Some Model Properties are instance attributes which allow to update them at other places in the framework.
+Some Model Properties are instance attributes allowing to update them at other places in the framework.

 .. _model: